 Consultation in Production and Review Arrangements of SEN Information Report (SIR)

 The SIR is reviewed and updated annually.
-It was last updated during November 2018.
+It was last updated in September 2019.
 The SIR is monitored, evaluated and ratified by the Governor for SEN (Mrs Liddell) and the governing body.

 This SEND Information Report should be read alongside the school’s SEN Policy, the Equalities Information and Objectives and the Accessibility Plan which can be found in the school policies section of our website.

-- Mrs Rachel Bell is the headteacher and can be contacted on 01207 232 059 or email@example.com
+- Mr Tom Wakeman is responsible for all SEND matters.
+Mr Wakeman can be contacted on 01207 232 059 or email@example.com

 - SEN Link Governor: Mrs L. Liddell.
 Contact: 01207 232198